Owen Brown (abolitionist, born 1771)

+In 1793, he married Ruth Mills, a minister's daughter.

 Someone whose father was an intimate friend of Owen remembered him as "a very kind, genial, whole-souled sort of person.
 He stuttered badly."

 Owen wrote two brief autobiographic statements that have survived to the present.

+"No one mistook Owen's speech impediment for weakness, or his lack of schooling for ignorance."

 Early life and education

 One of 10 children, Owen Brown was born on February 16, 1771, to Revolutionary War Capt.
 John Brown (1728–1776) and Hanna Owen Brown, in Torrington, Connecticut.
 A lifetime admirer of the Founding Fathers, Owen's first memory was of the departure of his father's militia company to engage the British in New York during the summer of 1776.

 Career

 A wealthy tanner, cattle breeder, and land speculator, Brown was a dedicated civil servant and was integral to the early growth of Hudson, Ohio.
 Famed for his resourcefulness and energy, he was known locally as Squire Brown.
 He was the third wealthiest man in Hudson in the 1830s.
 Brown served in a multitude of positions in the community including County Commissioner and Justice of the Peace.
 Brown was deeply rooted in the abolitionist movement.
 He was personal friends with leaders such as Frederick Douglass, who often stayed with the Brown family when he was lecturing in the area.
 Owen, in collaboration with David Hudson, was integral in establishing one of the earliest way stations along the Underground Railroad, and personally arranged passage into Canada for many escaped slaves.

+Brown left the only church in Hudson over racial issues to form the Free Congregational Church or “Oberlin Church.”
+An oath against slavery was required for admission to this church.